aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 Aspose.Words is a class library designed for server-side processing of Microsoft Word documents and supports fields in the following ways:

 - All fields in a document are preserved during open/save and conversions.
-- It is possible to update results of some of the most popular fields.
+- It is possible to update the results of some of the most popular fields.

 ## Fields in Microsoft Word

 Fields in Microsoft Word documents are complex.
 There are over 50 field types (each needs its own result calculation procedure), formulas and expressions, bookmarks and references, functions and various switches.
 Fields can also be nested.
 Normally when a document is opened, the field result (the value of the field) is shown for all fields in the document.
-You can toggle the display of field result or field codes in Microsoft Word for all fields by pressing **ALT+F9**.
+You can toggle the display of field results or field codes in Microsoft Word for all fields by pressing **ALT+F9**.

 |Field Code|Field Result|
 | :- | :- |